At the intersection of Eagle Heights Drive and Lake Mendota Drive.

 Located north of Shorewood Hills Pool and south of the intersection of Harvard Dr. and Yale Rd.

 This garden offers 64 plots for the residents of Shorewood Hills.
-For more information or to register for a community garden plot, contact Peter Fisher at email@example.com or (608) 263-4400.
+For more information or to register for a community garden plot, contact John Carey at email@example.com or 608-345-4008.

 Located on the southwest corner of Tree Lane and Westfield Road

 This garden offers 49 (10’x20′) plots for the residents of Tamarack Trails.
 Of the 49 plots, 13 are raised beds and no-till; the rest are tilled each spring and fall.
-Garden plots are ONLY leased to non-residents if land is available after all residents have been given priority.
-For more information, contact Sandy Drew at firstname.lastname@example.org.
+Garden plots are leased to non-residents if land is available after all residents have been given priority.

-For more information or to register for a plot, visit the Eagle Heights website or pick up a form from either the Eagle Heights Community Center or the kiosk at the garden.
+For more information or to register for a plot, please visit the website, contact the registrar at firstname.lastname@example.org, or pick up an application from the Eagle Heights Community Center.